Electricity pricing: Price comparison by power source

 The cost of electricity also differs by the power source.
 The net present value of the unit-cost of electricity over the lifetime of a generating asset is known as the levelized cost of electricity (LCOE).
 However, LCOE does not account for the system costs, in particular related to the guarantee of grid stability and power quality, which can represent a significant part of the final price of power.
 LCOE is therefore largely insufficient when comparing the costs of different power sources.

-The generating source mix of a particular utility will thus have a substantial effect on their electricity pricing.
+The generating source mix of a particular utility will thus have a substantial effect on its electricity pricing.
 Electric utilities that have a high percentage of hydroelectricity will tend to have lower prices, while those with a large amount of older coal-fired power plants will have higher electricity prices.
 Recently the LCOE of solar photovoltaic technology has dropped substantially.
 In the United States, 70% of current coal-fired power plants run at a higher cost than new renewable energy technologies (excluding hydro) and by 2030 all of them will be uneconomic.
 In the rest of the world 42% of coal-fired power plants were operating at a loss in 2019.